William James Fulton: Trial

-Ultimately he was deported from the USA rather than facing the charges.
+Ultimately he was deported from the US rather than facing the charges.
 Returning to the United Kingdom, he settled in Plymouth in south-west England.
 In the town he became associated with a gang of criminals and earned money working as a driver for them.
-Unbeknownst to Fulton, his associates were actually undercover police officers and as he opened up to them about his leading role in paramilitarism they secretly taped his confessions.
+Unbeknownst to Fulton, his associates were actually undercover police officers posing as criminals, and as he opened up to them about his leading role in paramilitarism they secretly taped his confessions.
 After this surveillance operation, Fulton was arrested in 2002 and charged with 64 offences relating to terrorist activity.
 Following his arrest he was detained in HMP Maghaberry on a wing with just two other prisoners.
 One of these, his brother Mark, died there in June 2002.
-In a controversial move, Jim Fulton was freed on bail soon after the death of his brother.
+Jim Fulton was freed on bail soon after the death of his brother.

 Fulton was convicted in 2006 for several LVF-related crimes and sentenced to life in prison.
 Under British law, he will have to serve at least 28 years.
 He was convicted of ordering the 1999 murder of Elizabeth O'Neill, a 59-year-old Protestant grandmother whose home in Portadown's Corcrain estate was attacked with a pipe bomb because she was married to a Catholic.
 She had died after picking up a bomb thrown through her window as she watched television.

 He was also found guilty of seven attempted murders - four of them arising from a home-made grenade attack on riot police during the Drumcree protests in 1998 - two drug offences and possession of a handgun used to murder Michael McGoldrick in 1996.
 In all Fulton was found guilty of 48 separate charges in a trial that proved to be the longest in the legal history of Northern Ireland.
 He was also acquitted of a further 14 charges.
 His associate was leading loyalist Muriel Gibson, who was indicted along with him.

 Much of the evidence against Fulton consisted of claims he had made to undercover police officers while living in England.
 At his trial he claimed that he had lied in order to impress the officers, believing they were members of an important criminal "firm".

 Following his sentencing by Mr Justice Hart, one of Fulton's supporters shouted angry abuse at the judge as he left the court: "Farce, scam, you're a disgrace to law and order".

+Convictions

+The terrorist offences Fulton was convicted of were: